 The Group manages and administers funds on behalf of investors.
-The financial statements of these funds are not included in these consolidated financial statements.
+The financial statements of these funds are not consolidated in these Group consolidated financial statements.
 Information about the Group's fund management activity is set out in Note 44.

 (iv) Fiduciary activities